 Most garrisons have modern sports facilities.
-In your free time you can use the swimming halls, gyms, ball playing and martial arts halls, indoors firing ranges and street basketball courts.
+In your free time, you can use the garrison's indoors and outdoors sports facilities, for example the swimming pools, gyms, ball playing and martial arts halls, indoors firing ranges and street basketball courts.
 Conscripts' sports clubs organise versatile free time exercise activities in garrisons.
+You can find information about the sports clubs and their timetables for example In Facebook contingent groups.
 If you're interested in becoming an instructor in one of the sports clubs, contact your Conscript Committee or the local military sports club.

-More information at sotilasurheilu.fi (in Finnish)
+More information at sotilasurheilu.fi (in Finnish).